-The purpose of this reading guide is to support both active reading and deep learning in the course Imagine | Question | Search | Synthesize: Critical foundations in undergraduate research.
+This reading guide supports active reading and deep learning in the course Imagine | Question | Search | Synthesize: Critical foundations in undergraduate research.

 Deep learning can be defined as a strong understanding of key ideas and processes as well as the ability to transfer this understanding into many contexts.
-An example of deep learning is the ability to read and understand academic materials (e.g., peer-reviewed journal articles and book chapters) across different courses.
+An example of deep learning is the ability to actively read and understand academic materials (e.g., peer-reviewed journal articles and book chapters) across different courses.

 This guide is divided into twelve chapters.
 The chapters are organized by week and structured into the following sections.